Skip to Main Content

 The Firm Says

-Our Summer Associate Program reflects our commitment to attracting high-achieving law students from a wide array of backgrounds.
+Our summer associate program reflects our commitment to attracting high-achieving law students from a wide array of backgrounds.
 The program kicks off with the Summer Associate Academy in California, offering a blend of training and networking opportunities before summer associates return to their home offices.

 Summer associates will work alongside partners and associates on real client matters and meaningful pro bono work, gaining hands-on experience and enhancing their legal skills.
 We also provide additional formal training opportunities throughout the summer to further enrich their knowledge.
 Social events encourage bonding among summer associates as well as with lawyers and the broader firm, promoting our unique community.

-Summer associates will return to law school having gained an in-depth understanding of the breadth and caliber of the firm’s work, structure, and culture, and most importantly, a realistic insight into life as a first-year associate.
+Summer associates will return to law school having gained an in-depth understanding of the breadth and caliber of the firm’s work, structure, and culture, and most importantly, realistic insight into life as a first-year associate.